meandem-tech/meandem-fsae-tech-test/README.md

 `Authorization: supersecretkey`

+### Reporting Endpoint

+Use this report to verify your tracking implementation and consent logic.
+Refresh the page to see live updates as events are sent.

 | Endpoint                | Description                           |
 |-------------------------|---------------------------------------|
 | `GET http://localhost:4000/report`   | Shows a live HTML report of all analytics events received, split by endpoint, event type, and consent status |

-Use this report to verify your tracking implementation and consent logic.
-Refresh the page to see live updates as events are sent.

 ❗ **The scope of this test does not involve changing any of the code in the [mock-server](./mock-server/) directory.
 Please avoid changing the code in this folder**